-"That Mr. Pitkethly of Huddersfield, having pre sented a bill to this Delegate Meeting claiming a balance of £12 42 6d. which he alleges is due to him for professed to settle with Mr. Pitkethly, requesting them having the matter explained."
+"That Mr. Pitkethly of Huddersfield, having pre sented a bill to this Delegate Meeting claiming a balance bicks and mortar, and samificing each other's rights of £12 4s 6d. which he alleges is due to him for services, as Delegate to the Convention, and as this

-After a scte of thanks had been given to the Chairman, the meeting adjourned to the 16th of May, at ten o'clook in the ferencon, to be holden in the large room over the Co-operative Store, Bewsbury.
+After a vote of thanks had been given to the Chairman, the meeting adjourned to the 16th of May, at to my party that goes for Universal Suffrage.
+We ten o'clock in the ferencon, to be holden in the large room over the Co-operative Store, Dawsbury.

-THE EXECUTIVE TO THE PEOPLE, CON-CERNING THE CONVENTION.
+THE EXECUTIVE TO THE PEOPLE, CON-

-As precessination might be injurious to our sacred cause in the present momentous crisis, we have. therefore, agreed to perform the duty of convening a public meeting, to select the required number of persons to form the Convention.
-As far as we have information on the subject, three persons are already agreed upon, namely: One of the Frost, Williams, and Jones's Restoration Committee; the second, a gentleman from Wales; and the third, Mr. Pitkethly, who, we believe is to go in Mr. Moir's stead, that gentleman being unable to attend.
-The people of Glasgest have appointed their own representative, and are determined to pay him, so that we can have nothing to do in his case; therefore, all we have to do is, to see that six other persons are fairly balloted from the list of candidates already nominated.
+CERNING THE CONVENTION.
+As procrastination might be injurious to our sacred cause in the present momentous crisis, we have, therefore, agreed to perform the duty of convening a public meeting, to select the required number of persons to form the Convention.
+As far as we have information on the subject, three persons are already agreed upon, namely:-One of the Frost, Williams, and Jones's Restoration Committee; the second, a gentleman from Wales; and the third, Mr. Pitkethly, who, we believe is to go in Mr. Moir's stead, that gentleman being unable to attend.
+The people of Glasgow have appointed their own representative, and are determined to pay him, so that we can have nothing to do in his case; therefore, all we have to do is, to see that six other persons are fairly balloted from the list of candidates already nominated.

-A public meeting will be held on Wednesday evening at seven o'clock, the 28th day of April 1841, to ballot the required number of persons for the forthcoming Convention.
-The meeting will be held in the National Charter Association-room.
-Manchesser.
-We, therefore, expect every candidate's name will be in our secretary's possession by the forenoon post on Wednesday.
+A public meeting will be held on Wednesday evening, at seven o'clock, the 28th day of April 1841, to ballot the required number of persons for the forthcoming Convention.
+The meeting will be held in the National Charter Association-room, We, therefore, expect every candidate's name will be in our secretary's possession by the forenoon post on Wednesday.

-JAMES LEECH, President.
-JAS.
-CARTLINGER, RICHD.
-LITTLEB.
-JOHN CAMPEELL, Secretary.
+JAMES LEECH, President, JAS.
+CARTLIDGE.
+RICHD.
+LITTLER, JOHN CAMPBELL, Secretary.